Eczbek/xieite/docs/system/StandardStreamsController/1/setInputBlocking.md

 &nbsp;

 ## Description
 Enables or disables blocking mode.
 When disabled, any input reading will access the existing input buffer without waiting for new input.
-Enabled by default.

 &nbsp;